International students: FAQ's

-If your enquiry relates to the Financial Assistance Programme (also known as the Hardship Fund or Financial Contingency Fund) or any issue related with student finance, your best source of support will be the Advice and Money Service in Student Support within the University.
-The Students' Union will always be happy to speak to you, but an application for financial assistance will ultimately have to be made to Student Support.
+If your enquiry relates to the Financial Assistance Programme (also known as the Hardship Fund or Financial Contingency Fund) or any issue related with student finance, your best source of support will be the Advice and Money Team in Student Life within the University.
+The Students' Union will always be happy to speak to you, but an application for financial assistance will ultimately have to be made to Student Life.
 Therefore, it may be worth directing your enquiry to them.
 Details have been included below for your reference.

 Are there scholarships available for international students?

 Cardiff University recognises the potential of international students and offers a very wide range of scholarships to them from undergraduate to PhD level.
 For more details visit: https://www.cardiff.ac.uk/study/international/funding-and-fees/international-scholarships

 Our 2022 Vice-Chancellor's International Scholarships offer funding awards to international students across undergraduate and postgraduate taught levels of study.
 Awards from £2,000 are available to international students across a wide range of subject areas and will be offered in the form of a tuition fee discount. (https://www.cardiff.ac.uk/study/international/funding-and-fees/international-scholarships/vc-international-scholarship) .

 Cardiff University currently offers a tuition fee waiver for undergraduate asylum seekers (whose cases haven’t yet been decided) who apply for admission to the University.